-With Gravity still orbiting cinemas, let’s look at another great survival movie.
+With Gravity still orbiting cinemas, let’s look at another sea sickness-inducing survival movie.
 Made in 2003 and based on real events, Open Water follows a couple whose scuba diving holiday goes horribly wrong.
 Not lost-luggage-and-stomach-bug wrong, but stranded-in-the-middle-of-the-shark-infested-ocean wrong.
 It’s definitely a holiday that warrants a negative review on TripAdvisor, probably 2 or maybe even 1 stars.

 While Gravity had a budget of $100 million and a huge production, Open Water was made for $130,000 with no crew.
 Director Chris Kentis and partner Laura Lau shot the whole film themselves with handheld cameras and natural light, giving the whole thing a home-movie realism.
 Given the low-budget, some of the underwater photography is impressive; there are some great shots looking up at the couple on the surface, giving the impression that there’s something beneath them, waiting.